 Parameters to Documentation

-Couple of things one must keep in mind, before moving into documentation.
+Couple of things one must keep in mind, before moving into the documentation.
 These are:

 Type of Audience